SchniderB/crypto-correlation-python/README.md

 ...
 ```
 The input file `crypto_history/LSKEUR_close_price.txt` was provided as an example.
 In case you want to use a different
 format, make sure to modify the function `extract_mean_price_ph` in the script `price_correlation.py`.
+My cryptocurrency
+price history extraction workflow can be found in my repository [crypto-history-extraction](https://github.com/SchniderB/crypto-history-extraction).

 ### Date and cryptocurrency list configuration
-The start date and end date timestampps should be defined in `config.txt` (please refer to the file for more detail
+The start date and end date timestamps should be defined in `config.txt` (please refer to the file for more details
 regarding the format).
 The graph first start and second start dates, which are simply two different time frames for
 the graphs should be defined in this same configuration file.
 A large list of cryptocurrency symbols should be defined
 in this same configuration file to compute large correlations.
 A short list of cryptocurrency symbols should be defined